 We never showered in the downstairs bathroom before.
 We were unaware of the clog in the downstairs bathtub from years of build up.
 There were complaints about slow drainage from our guests.
 We purchased an auger from Home Depot and took out the gunk ourselves.
 We also brought the zip-it (also from Home Depot) to maintain the drains in-between.

 Remember – if there’s any trace left from earlier guests, your current guests will not appreciate it.
 Any strands of hair left in the tub is a valid complaint in the eyes of guests.
 Guests are iffy about bathrooms (I would be too) so if you are low on time focus on the bedroom and bathroom.
 You can get away with the living room, the outdoor deck space and even the kitchen depending on the guest but not the bathroom.

 Old Porcelain Throne

-After hosting for a few months and seeing not exactly complaints but more like “meh” reactions about our 17-year-old porcelain throne, we decided to splurged on fancy low-flow toilets.
-The feedback for the bathroom improved almost immediately even though there wasn’t any issues with the toilet itself besides the age and design.
+After hosting for a few months and seeing not exactly complaints but more like “meh” reactions about our 17-year-old porcelain throne, we decided to splurge on fancy low-flow toilets.
+The feedback for the bathroom improved almost immediately even though there weren’t any issues with the toilet itself besides the age and design.

 We live in the evergreen state.
 There are a breathtaking amount of 100 ft evergreens surrounding everything.
 It’s just a part of living with nature.
 We’re submersed into a forest like neighborhood and you can bank that there’s a lot, a lot, a lot of spiders and insects around us.
 The annoyingly delightful birds that wake me up in the mornings have to eat right?